 Is it safe to take antibiotics during pregnancy?

-Answer From Yvonne Butler Tobah, M.D.
+Answer From Mary Marnach, M.D.

 Here's a sampling of antibiotics generally considered safe during pregnancy:

-- Penicillins, including amoxicillin, ampicillin
+- Penicillins, including amoxicillin (Amoxil, Larotid) and ampicillin

-- Cephalosporins, including cefaclor, cephalexin
+- Cephalosporins, including cefaclor and cephalexin (Keflex)

 See more Expert Answers